eachabys/Store-Cap/README.md

 -Implement splitting admin and personnel and API for admin.<br />
 -Implement scheduled update Shopping Analytics.
 Consider cloud implementation. <br />
--Consider Customer Memoisation and decoupling.<br />
+-Consider Customer Memoisation.
+So, in case of a repeated customer, the user can search for the customer details. <br />
 -Personal Analytics page (specific for a particular user) implementation. <br />

 # Author